English for Beginners: How To Start Learning English

 What are your English skills?
 They fit into four main categories:

 Listening and speaking go together.
 So do reading and writing.
+When you are able to do all of these simultaneously (at the same time), your road to fluency becomes easier.

-Remember: Before you can speak, you must listen.
+Remember: before you can speak, you must listen.
 Before you can write, you must read.

 Listening and Speaking